 BOSTON –As IT budgets become thinner by the day, organizations seek cost effective and flexible server virtualization platforms.

-For one state university’s IT department, Red Hat Enterprise Linux (RHEL) and Red Hat Enterprise Virtualization
+For one state university’s IT department, Red Hat Enterprise Linux (RHEL) and Red Hat Enterprise Virtualization (RHEV) have achieved both.

 “We’ve been running VMware for quite some time,” said Mark Wiggins, enterprise virtualization administrator at the University of Connecticut during a session at the Red Hat Summit here this week.
 “We thought RHEV was a good, less expensive alternative to VMware.”